 - Standardised tests that give standardised scores and comparative ages

 - Support Plan reviews

-- Annual review for children who have a Statement of Educational Need or an Education Health Care Plan (EHC).
+- Annual review for children who have an Educational Health Care Plan (EHC)

 The school will utilise a variety of ways of contacting and informing the parents.
 These may include: